feldob/InPUT/README.md

 This configuration is programming language independent and a so called *code mapping* realizes the translation to the used Java implementation.
 Once it is finalized, this code snippet can be imported to C++ using InPUT4cpp.

 You can also treat output, and entire experimental investigations, randomly instantiate designs and use cascaded array parameters.
 This was just a very basic example.
-There are plenty of code examples for Java available (see *Java* [example folder](https://github.com/feldob/InPUT/tree/master/Java/Source#input4j_examples) or [wiki](https://github.com/feldob/InPUT/wiki/Examples)).
+There are plenty of code examples for Java available (see *Java* [lessons](https://github.com/feldob/InPUT/wiki/Examples) or [example folder](https://github.com/feldob/InPUT/tree/master/Java/Source#input4j_examples)).

 # How to use InPUT?